robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 “Yes.
 It failed.”

-Lily smiled.
+Lily gave a quick nod.
 “Right.”

 When they got to the overlocker Lily said,

-"I'm afraid your coffee has gone cold."
+"Oh dear.
+Your coffee has gone cold."

 He shrugged.